metaporia/muse/README.md

  <content>"
 ```

+N.B. `<content>` may span multiple lines, but cannot contain a `<timeStamp>`,
+as it is used as a closing delimiter.

 ### Dump
-As yet devoid of internal formatting, e.g.:
+As yet devoid of internal formatting, a `<dump>` comprises zero or more lines
+and may not contain an ellipsis followed by a newline, e.g.,

 ```
 ...